Q. What is considered directory information?

 Q. I’m a staff/faculty member and have been asked to do a welcome for a student success conference.
 I would like to mention a successful former student in my presentation.
 Do I need to have his/her permission first?

-A. In order to protect a student’s FERPA rights, you would need to get his/her written permission if your presentation mentions any non-directory information related to that student, such as GPA or academic history.
+A. It depends.
+In order to protect a student’s FERPA rights, you would need to get his/her written permission if your presentation mentions any non-directory information related to that student, such as GPA or academic history.

 Q. An employee from another institution calls asking about his/her daughter who is enrolled at MCC.
 Can we release any information to him/her?